Rules

 - For a 3-player game, put away all cards marked "4+P".

 - For each Act, build a face-down solitaire pyramid with all cards for that Act (see the cowboy hat number at bottom-right = Act 1/2/3).
+Flip the bottom row face-up to start.

 Sequence of Play